Crocmagnon/blog/content/posts/certificates-chain-correct-order/index.md

 tags: ['Certificates', 'OpenSSL', 'Quick Note', 'TLS']
 date: 2022-08-04T09:35:07.590872+00:00
 aliases: ["/certificates-chain-correct-order"]
+summary: Certificates in a chain file should start with the “final” certificate (the cert issued to you).
+Each following certificate should be the issuer of the previous one.
 ---
 Making honor to the name of this blog, here's a very quick note for my future self.